The Sunshine Underground: Third album – The Sunshine Underground

 The group announced in early 2012 that they would be touring for two weeks in mid April to road-test material for their as yet titled third album.
 The tour kicked off at Club Academy Manchester on Saturday 14 April and saw them perform 12 gigs across Britain including sold dates at King Tut's (Glasgow), XOYO (London) and The Sugarmill (Stoke) before rounding off the tour with a homecoming gig at Leeds Metropolitan University.
 The tour saw the band play a number of new songs, tentatively named "The Same Old Ghosts", "It's Only You (IIOY)", "Neutralise", "Add Up To Nothing" and "Finally We Arrive".

 In late April 2013, the band announced their return to recording and performing live with a small gig at The Old Blue Last in Shoreditch, London – to coincide with the release of a limited edition single version of "It Is Only You" which was available as a 12" vinyl and download.

 The Sunshine Underground returned on 19 May 2014 with their self-titled third album, produced by Ross Orton.
 The album was preceded by first single "Don't Stop".

 Fourth and final album – Luminescent

-The Sunshine Underground released Luminescent on Friday 30 September 2016, and posted the following on Facebook:
+The Sunshine Underground released Luminescent on 30 September 2016, and posted the following on Facebook:

 "We’ve had the best time ever in this band but the time has come to announce the end of The Sunshine Underground.
 Ten years on from our debut album feels like the right time to draw a line under what has been an absolute blast and look to new musical adventures…"